Francis Planté is the third earliest born classical pianist to have made recordings. (

 Camille Saint-Saens

-, born in 1835, are the only pianists of whom I am aware whose dates of birth preceded his.).
+, born in 1835, are the only pianists of whom I am aware whose dates of birth preceded his.)
 Born in 1839, and having begun his study of the piano at the age of 7, he had the good fortune to have heard Frédéric Chopin perform.
 One can safely assume that he was influenced by Chopin's style of playing.
 Certainly, as the only pianist we know of who actually heard Chopin and left us recordings of Chopin's music, these documents are of great historical significance.

 His close association with Franz Liszt and Sigismond Thalberg, the reigning virtuosi of the age of Chopin, as well as with Camille Saint-Saens, places him firmly in the great 19th Century performance style.